-Reference to the Act Paragraphs 9(1) and 9(2) of the Fourth Schedule

-Applicable Tax Deduction Tables
+Paragraphs 9(1) and 9(2) of the Fourth Schedule Applicable Tax Deduction Tables

-• An annual payment is an amount:

-Of net remuneration that is, in accordance with the employee's conditions of service or the employer's practice, paid in a lump sum to the employee; or

-That is calculated without reference to a period.
+- An annual payment is an amount: - Of net remuneration that is, in accordance with the employee's conditions of service or the employer's practice, paid in a lump sum to the employee; or - That is calculated without reference to a period.

-Examples of annual • The payments
+Examples of annual payments

-The following are examples of annual payments or payments made without reference to a period:

-- Annual bonus;

-- Incentive bonus;

-- Leave pay on resignation;

-- Encashment of leave;

-- Merit awards;

-- Backdated payments in respect of salary / wages (accrued in previous tax years);

-- An amount paid to a mineworker for picking up a diamond;

-- An amount paid to an employee for a proposal to simplify procedures; and - A bonus or an incentive amount paid to an employee to retain his/her services for a specific period.
+- Examples of annual payments or payments made without reference to a period are: - Annual bonus: - Incentive bonus; - Leave pay on resignation; - Encashment of leave: - Merit awards: - Backdated payments in respect of salary / wages (accrued in previous tax years); - An amount paid to a mineworker for picking up a diamond; - An amount paid to an employee for a proposal to simplify procedures; and - A bonus or an incentive amount paid to an employee to retain his/her services for a specific period.
 Where this amount is repayable by the employee on termination of his/her service prior to the end of the contract period, the Employees' Tax paid on this amount may under no circumstances be refunded to the employee.